-Cam_Passenger_Offset float: The vertical offset for a passenger's first-person camera, in meters.
+Cam_Passenger_Offset float: The vertical offset for any passenger's (including the driver's) first-person camera, in meters.

 Can_Be_Locked bool: Whether or not the vehicle can be locked a player.
 Defaults to true.

 Crawler flag: Disables the Wheel# GameObjects from turning when steering by setting the default value of Num_Steering_Tires to 0.
 This property has no effect if Num_Steering_Tires has been manually set.